 The results of papers I-VI are summarized in their respective sub-chapters.
 Because data was collected over a four year period from 2013-2017, and the papers that form this thesis were written and published at different times, the study period and population described in each paper varies slightly.
 They differ however only marginally from the final data summary described below.

-When data from all registries are taken together, individual level information was available for 375,383 Icelandic citizens, of which 183,544 were female and 181,316 were male.
+When data from all registries is taken together, individual level information was available for 375,383 Icelandic citizens, of which 183,544 were female and 181,316 were male.
 Gender was unknown for 10,523 individuals.
-The full date of birth was known for 366,188 and the birth-year was available for the rest.
+The full date of birth was known for 366,188 and birth-year available for the rest.
 The median birth-year for the whole study population was 1979 (IQR 1958-1997).
 Death was registered for 12,308 individuals during the study period.

-Several papers examined the data stratified by birth-cohort.
+Several papers examined the data, stratified by birth-cohort.
 The number of children in each birth-cohort who contributed data to the present study are shown in Table 9.

 Table 9 Demographic information regarding birth-cohorts used in the study